• Get Inspired

 Irregular.
 Enclosed.
 Multi-perspectival.
 They played with light, surprise, and scale.
 They created places where people actually wanted to pause.
 To stay.
 To belong.

 That's why his body of work speaks to me.
 I lived in quite a few places, and the ones which stuck in my mind and still fill me with longing sometimes, are the ones with aesthetic layering, with delicious visual complexity.
-They hold your attention in a curious way, they give your mind space to think while anchored by buildings, like for instance, the Heath in Blackheath Village, London.

-The village for intimacy, cosiness, human scale, and the heath to expand your mind.
-All within a bustling city.
 I believe, you know that a place works when you live there for years and years and still it touches and delights you.

 Compare that to today’s planning: functional rectangles with generous parking and zero soul.